openai/openai-realtime-agents/README.md

-Adding a 2nd change to Readme file..ask for pull
-Added changes to readme file.
+Adding a 2nd change to Readme file..ask for pull with merging change Added changes to readme file.

 # Realtime API Agents Demo